 Ginger Recording Studios Melbourne, is a world-class architecturally designed recording studio capable of delivering the highest level of music production available today.

 Hidden in a refurbished Cremorne warehouse, this Melbourne recording studio complex consists of 3 acoustically different spaces capable of accommodating large bands and small chamber orchestral groups of up to 25 musicians.

 Combining technical expertise with unrivalled acoustic recording and listening spaces, Ginger Recording Studios is the only choice in Australia for those seeking the ultimate in sound and music production.

 Ginger Recording Studios is the ideal choice for emerging and established artists, providing an unparalleled environment for creative music making and setting the standard for quality music recordings.
 Having played host to many of the industries top performing musicians and songwriters, our dedicated team offers pedigree experience.

-At the heart of Ginger Recording Studios, Melbourne is a 48 channel Solid State Logic Duality SE analogue console, integrating Custom Auspurger Monitoring, Aviom headphone mixers and a range of esoteric microphones, instruments and outboard processing units and effects.
+At the heart of Ginger Recording Studios, Melbourne is a 48 channel Solid State Logic Duality Delta analogue console, integrating Custom Auspurger Monitoring, Aviom headphone mixers and a range of esoteric microphones, instruments and outboard processing units and effects.